Africa ahead.

 (Palermo Convention);

-- Was invited to sign the MEDICRIME convention, the first international convention criminalizing the production
+- Was invited to sign the MEDICRIME Convention, the first international convention criminalizing the production

 and trafficking of fake medicines